aehlke/tag-it/README.markdown

 Can be used to add custom behaviour before the tag is added to the DOM.

-The function receives a null event, and an object containing the properties `tag`, `tagLabel`, and `duringInitialization`.
+The function receives a null event, and an object containing the properties `tag`, `tagLabel`, `duringInitialization`, and `countOfTags`.

+`countOfTags` is the number of tags that are currently in the list at the point that the event is fired.

 `duringInitialization` is a boolean indicating whether the tag was added during the initial construction of this widget, e.g. when initializing tag-it on an input with preloaded data.
 You can use this to tell whether the event was initiated by